DOREMUS-ANR/knowledge-base/vocabularies/alignments/mop/readme.md

-Alignments of MoP vocabulaires.
+Alignments of MoP vocabulaires produced in September 20, 2016.
 Two formats of the alignments: EDOAL ("OAEI" format) and SKOS (simple triples).
 The aligned versions of vocabularies (as of 20 septembre 2016) are:

 IAML: